jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ### Events

 < >
 < Is not a representation!
 Also: empty overridable members can also serve as events.
-But how would they have multiple sinks then?
-Would an event be a special representation of an overridable procedure and would putting them in a single interface be no more than putting all originally empty overridable procedures in a single interface? ... heck, this is material >
+But how might they have multiple sinks then?
+Might an event be a special representation of an overridable procedure and might putting them in a single interface be no more than putting all originally empty overridable procedures in a single interface? ... heck, this is material >

 Events are a means for an object to call the container.
 The object defines an interface that the parent should support if it wants to receive the event calls of its child.
 The event interface parent has to make the interface implementation accessible by its child by setting an object sink of the child.